kubernetes-sigs/ibm-powervs-block-csi-driver/examples/kubernetes/storageclass/Readme.md

 # Configuring StorageClass
 This example shows how to configure Kubernetes storageclass to provision PowerVS volumes with various configuration parameters.
-PowerVS CSI driver is compatiable with in-tree PowerVS plugin on StorageClass parameters.
+IBM PowerVS Block CSI Driver is compatiable with in-tree PowerVS plugin on StorageClass parameters.

 ## Usage
 1. Edit the StorageClass spec in [example manifest](./specs/example.yaml) and update storageclass parameters to desired value.
 In this example, a `tier1` PowerVS volume will be created and formatted to `xfs` filesystem.